PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Search Algorithms.md

 ## Binary Search
 ```
 Binary search is an efficient algorithm for finding an item from a sorted list of items.
 Binary Search is used to search in sorted
 values in logarithmic time.
 It works by repeatedly dividing in half the portion of the list.
+You may binary search the answer over
+the possible range [1,2e9]
 ```